MadCatX/WebMMBServer/README.md

 * `port`: Port on which the WebMMBServer will listen
 * `domain`: Internet domain name on which the server will run.
 This must be set correctly for the session cookies to work properly.
 Set this to `localhost` if you are running a local WEbMMBServer instance that is not accessible over the Internet
 * `require_https`: Require HTTPS connection.
 If you are not using HTTPS, this must be set to `false`
+* `use_pbs_offloading`: Run jobs through PBS job management system.
+This requires a working PBS installation on the server.

 Example